matteodalgrande/telegram-forward-messages-photos-videos-documents-audios/README.md

 Script to forward all messages, videos, photoes, audios and documents from chat/group/channel/bot to chat/group/channel/bot of Telegram.

 This is a script that forward automatically all messages, videos, photoes, audios and documents from Telegram chat/group/channel/bot to another chat/group/channel/bot.
-It works 24/7 if you upload and run it in heroku or similar platform.
+It works 24/7 if you upload and run it on heroku or similar platform.

 Have you any questions?
-Write to me in Twitter chat, my nickname is: @AKAmatteo
+Write to me on Twitter chat, my nickname is: @AKAmatteo

 ---------